This glossary provides definitions for some common terms used in the Mozilla data universe.

 Monthly Active Users - the number of unique profiles active in the 28-day period ending on a given day.
 The number of unique profiles active at least once during the 28-day window ending on the specified day.

 A ping represents a message that is sent from the Firefox browser to Mozilla’s Telemetry servers.
-It typically includes information about the browser’s state, user actions, etc. for more details
+It typically includes information about the browser’s state, user actions, etc. For more information, see Common ping format.

 A set of pings that is stored in a BigQuery table.
 See article on raw ping datasets.